ELEMENTARY SCHOOL FAMILY HANDBOOK

 This campus handbook contains information to help students and parents understand school-specific expectations for our students at Bowie.
-Students and parents also need to be familiar with the Student and Parent Guidebook and Student Code of Conduct, which are separate documents provided by the district and used to make decisions at the campus level.
+Parents and students also need to be familiar with the RISD Student and Parent Guidebook and RISD Student Code of Conduct, which are separate documents provided by the district and used to make decisions at the campus level.
 These documents contain detailed information important to all families such as attendance, truancy, policies, school expectations, and bullying.

-Both handbooks are available on the Student Services Policies Page.
-Please take time to read and discuss this information with your child/children.
+Both handbooks are available on the Student Services Guidelines Page, as well as the new RISD Code of Civility.
+Please take time to review and discuss these guidelines with your child/children.

 Sincerely,